UPCOMING CLASSES AT CAL

 Where: 1517 Camden Road, in the Art League Gallery

-Class fees: $10 (this goes toward the model fee and facilities costs).
+Class fees: $10 (this goes toward the model fee and facilities costs) or $10.50 if paying by credit card.
 Pre-registration is not necessary — simply sign in at your first session and at every session thereafter.
 Sign-in will include name, e-mail, and phone number.

 Contact Michele: at (704) 905-1773 or M.firstname.lastname@example.org